Abdominal Emergency Radiology Course - Leicester

 One day case-based review of emergency abdominal radiology in Leicester (UK) on Saturday October 14, with radiologists Dr Vikas Shah and Dr Jeremy Jones.
 Learn how to detect important pathologies on x-ray, CT, ultrasound and MRI, and how to avoid common interpretation pitfalls.
 Unique technology, video access and an interactive presentation style create the ultimate day of learning.

-Can't make it to Leicester?
-Then register for the online course here
+This course happened in 2017 - register for the online course here

 Who should attend?